Courseiva

 Why this answer

-The Managing a Stage Boundary process provides the Project Board with information needed to review the current stage, approve the next stage plan, and assess ongoing business justification.
+The Managing a Stage Boundary process is designed to provide the Project Board with sufficient information to review the current stage's performance, approve the next stage plan, and update the business case and project plan.
+This process ensures that the project remains viable and aligned with business objectives before committing to the next stage.

 MCQmedium